Book a building inspection

 When we process your building consent application we estimate the type and number of inspections you'll need for your project.

-These inspections are covered in the fee you paid before receiving your consent.
-Once your building consent application is approved, we'll send you a Building Consent Approval Letter letting you know when your building will be inspected and at the different stages of your building project.
+These inspections, but not re-inspections of failed inspections, are covered in the fee you paid before receiving your consent.
+Once your building consent application is approved, we'll send you a Building Consent Approval Letter letting you know what building work will be inspected at the different stages of your building project.

 Book an inspection

-Inspections will need to be booked at various stages during building work.
+Inspections need to be booked at various stages during building work.

-It's your responsibility to make sure inspections are done, so you'll need talk to your tradespeople about booking them.
+It's your responsibility to make sure inspections are done, so you'll need talk to your tradespeople before booking them.

 If you have multiple inspections to book, we may be able to combine them into one visit.